CNA-Tech/PKS-Ninja/Staging/LabGuides/QS1 Install NSX-T PKS Harbor using Pipelines.md

 On Projects->Library -> Push Image, note commands to tag and push from docker.

-Install OpsMan Root Cert on Bosh for PKS nodes <> Harbor comms.
+Go to OpsMan, install OpsMan Root Cert on Bosh for PKS nodes <> Harbor comms.